 4. Short Sales and Deeds-in-Lieu Accelerate Capital Recovery

-- Faster resolution means faster capital recycling — the recovered funds are redeployable to new loans sooner
+- Faster resolution means faster capital recycling — recovered funds are redeployable to new loans sooner

 - Deed-in-lieu bypasses the judicial process entirely; lender takes clean title with borrower cooperation

-- Both paths require borrower cooperation, which is why proactive borrower communication is a prerequisite, not an afterthought
+- Both paths require borrower cooperation, which is why proactive borrower communication standards are a prerequisite, not an afterthought

 Verdict: For loans where the borrower cannot re-perform, deed-in-lieu and short sale recover capital faster and at lower cost than foreclosure.